vectordotdev/vector/RELEASING.md

 The current Windows runner is an Amazon EC2 instance running Windows 2019.
 To prep the install, use RDP to connect and then:

 1. Install [Chocolatey](https://chocolatey.org/install).
-2. Install openssl, Perl, and make. (`choco install openssl strawberryperl make`)
+2. Install openssl, Perl, and make. (`choco install openssl strawberryperl make`).
 3. Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 Ensure you select C++ for Linux as an optional feature.